hamster6711/Invading_Hamster/README.md

 #Invading hamster
-#An android game written with eclipse and android studio
+#An android game written in Java with eclipse.